David Abbott (chair)

 I’ve been lucky enough to live in this hidden gem of a suburb since 1979 … when Flora and her girls were still hard at work in Ring Terrace.
 Since taking on the role of SMBA secretary 11 years ago I’ve been impressed by the amount of time committee members devote to understanding, negotiating on and responding to increasingly complex issues.

 This work goes largely unnoticed, but without these efforts St Mary’s Bay would not have retained its unique character.
-Please support the committee by becoming a member.
+Please support the committee by becoming a member of the St Mary’s Bay Association.

 I consider myself very privileged to live in St Marys Bay.
 This little suburb offers so much – connectivity, views, character and a strong sense of community.
 I have a passion for the built environment (both new and old) and have been involved in all aspects of commercial property for a number of years.
 More recently I have turned my hand to residential development management – a multi-unit townhouse project in Freemans Bay.
 I ‘enjoy’ falling off my SUP board in St Marys Bay and cycling the new board walks in Westhaven.